saucelabs/sauce-docs/docs/dev/error-messages.md

 **You disabled resigning for an iOS app**

-Disabling resigning is only available for private iOS devices.
-See [Resigning Enablements](https://docs.saucelabs.com/mobile-apps/automated-testing/ipa-files/#sauce-labs-resigning-enablements) for more information.
+Turning off resigning is only available for private iOS devices.
+For more information, see [Resigning Enablements](/mobile-apps/automated-testing/ipa-files/#sauce-labs-resigning-enablements).

 **Are you targeting the correct data center?**